 How to Live in the Present Moment

 The only moment you truly have is this one.
 The past is done and the future hasn’t happened yet.
 However, if you’re like most people, the present moment is constantly slipping away from you.
 We squander away the precious present as we ruminate over past transgressions or future worries.
-At work, we fantasize about vacation; on vacation, we worry about work.
+The COVID pandemic has us all restless and displaced.
+During work, we fantasize about vacation; on vacation, we worry about work.
 It’s a vicious cycle.

 So, how do you break the cycle and relax into the present moment?
 It takes practice.
 Here are some simple suggestions for cultivating an attitude of mindfulness and finding peace in the present moment.